bangunx/ghup/INSTALL.md

   ```

 ### Permission denied
-- Make sure the binary is executable: `chmod +x ghswitch`
+- Make sure the binary is executable: `chmod +x ghup`
 - For global installation, you may need `sudo`

 ### Download issues